medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 npm link
 ```

-Then, change to the directory of the Medusa server you want to test the plugin on and run the following command:
+Then, change to the directory of the Medusa backend you want to test the plugin on and run the following command:

 ```bash npm2yarn
 npm link medusa-plugin-custom